franciskershaw/game-of-fives/README.md

 * The transform animation that takes place each round during gameplay, and the code required to restart it each time it finishes, was learnt from [this YouTube video](https://www.youtube.com/watch?v=qWPtKtYEsN4&ab_channel=DevEd) by [Dev Ed](https://www.youtube.com/channel/UClb90NQQcskPUGDIXsQEz5Q) between 45 and 51 minutes.

-* Help with the syntax needed to checking width and height of window courtesy of [Zoe Thexton's](https://github.com/zoet24) MS2 [js repository.](https://github.com/zoet24/presidential-debate/blob/master/assets/js/index.js)
+* Help with the syntax needed to check width and height of window courtesy of [Zoe Thexton's](https://github.com/zoet24) MS2 [js repository.](https://github.com/zoet24/presidential-debate/blob/master/assets/js/index.js)

 * I had help adding an event listener for orientation changes from [this stack overflow post](https://stackoverflow.com/questions/5498934/detect-change-in-orientation-using-javascript) on the answer posted by [mplungjan.](https://stackoverflow.com/users/295783/mplungjan)